brianmgre/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

             sum += 1

 O(n^2) loops j and k run less than the i loop.
 However, as n gets larger K running more than N. the graph grows similar to O(n^2).
 As the larger the number the more K runs exponentially.

+c) def bunnieEars(bunnies):
+if bunnies == 0:
+return 0

+      return 2 + bunnyEars(bunnies-1)

+the program would not run, because bunnyEars is not recursive call of the bunnieEars function.
+If this is a type-o than it would be O(n) as the number of operations increase by n.